 We addressed these concerns as follows:

 We conducted statistical analyses to test for differences in mutational signature compositions of tumor with different KRAS alleles (presented in the new Supplemental Fig. 2) and differences in the probabilities for the mutational signatures to have caused the mutation (presented in the new Supplemental Fig. 3).
-In addition, we assessed to what extent the mutational signatures can be used to predict which KRAS allele a tumor would obtain (presented in the new panel b of Fig. 2).
+In addition, we assessed the extent to which the mutational signatures can be used to predict which KRAS allele a tumor would obtain (presented in the new panel b of Fig. 2).

 In multiple parts of the Results and Discussion, we add further interpretation of our results with regards to the tissue-specificity of KRAS mutations, citing several experimental studies on the topic to provide further support.